 - Transfer students will need to submit records from all regionally accredited institutions.

-A student may exit this program after completing two semesters and receive a Certificate of Applied Science (CAS) in Construction Management.
-If you are looking to further develop your skills and increase your familiarity with project management, business communication and networking, and residential building codes, City College offers an Associate of Applied Science degree (AAS) Construction Management.
+A student may exit this program after completing two semesters and receive a Certificate of Applied Science (CAS) in Construction Technology.
+If you are looking to further develop your business and construction management skills, improve your communication and networking abilities, and learn more about estimating, scheduling, and project coordination, City College offers an Associate of Applied Science degree (AAS) in Construction Management.

 Students who earn an AAS degree and want to further their education and thus, career, are able to go on for a Bachelor of Applied Science (BAS) Degree through MSU Billings.
 Students can focus on various thematic concentrations to earn the BAS degree.
 Contact the MSU Billings Advising Center at 406-657-2240 for further details.